 Select Export Market Regulations

-EU - Innovation, changing business, economics and technology are highlighting the need to adapt EU's maritime and ports policy to ensure high standards for safety, security and environmental protection, an efficient internal market and global competitiveness.
-The EU has put in place probably the most extensive and successful legislative framework for safety, environmental protection and quality shipping, which covers the entire chain.
-For more information, refer to this link - https://ec.europa.eu/transport/modes/maritime/maritime-transport_en
+The EU - The EU has put in place an extensive legislative framework for safety, environmental protection and quality shipping, which covers the entire chain.
+For more information, refer to Mobility and Transport